-We offer parish retreats on the following themes:
+We offer parish retreats focused on the following four themes:

-- Discernment of Spirits – How to become aware of and respond to influences of good and evil in the spiritual life.
+- Discernment of Spirits – Become aware of and respond to influences of good and evil in the spiritual life

-- Discerning God’s Will – Principles and techniques of seeking and finding God’s will and making decisions.
+- Discerning God’s Will – Principles and techniques for seeking and finding God’s will and making decisions based on it

 If this is your first parish retreat, we’d recommend beginning with the Ignatian Prayer theme.
 Contact us to discuss the best retreat theme for your parish.

-The retreats are held primarily in your church, with the possibility of using extra space in a parish hall or conference rooms.
+The retreats are held primarily in your church, with the possibility of using extra space in a parish hall or conference room.
 We offer the retreats in two formats:

 - The first is an intensive retreat that runs from Friday evening at 7 PM until Saturday afternoon at 4 PM.
-It includes two conferences on Friday evening from 7 to 9:30 PM, and 3 to 4 conferences on Saturday from 9 AM to 4 PM.
+It includes two conferences on Friday evening from 7 to 9:30 PM, and three to four conferences on Saturday from 9 AM to 4 PM.
 There is time available between conferences for personal prayer, discussion, Mass and confessions.